Hong Kong Baptist University School of Chinese Medicine

 The School of Chinese Medicine at Hong Kong Baptist University is a school in Hong Kong that offers full-time degree programmes in Chinese medicine, Biomedical science, and pharmacy in Chinese medicine, also offers part-time programmes in Chinese medicine, pharmacy in Chinese medicine, acupuncture, tui na, orthopaedics and beauty care.

+It currently manages The Chinese Medicine Hospital of Hong Kong.